 The duties of the groom are decidedly less but perhaps more expensive.
 Home and its decor, wedding rings, bouquets and honeymoon.

 For points 4 and 5 it is obviously common sense that must get the better of the form.
 If the groom’s guests are larger than the bride’s guests, it would be correct for the former’s family to contribute to the expenses.
 As for the purchase of the home, it is equally evident that we are faced with decisions that transcend bon ton issues.

 6. Look of the bride

 As far as clothing is concerned, it does not take Einstein to understand that the bride is the central figure of the wedding.
-The wedding dress for a perfect church wedding can be white, ivory, ecru or cream (white let’s remember that it would have a very precise meaning now almost totally extinct, so take respect to the religion of our country and if you get married in church not virgins avoid it).
+The wedding dress and underwear for a perfect church wedding can be white, ivory, ecru or cream (white let’s remember that it would have a very precise meaning now almost totally extinct, so take respect to the religion of our country and if you get married in church not virgins avoid it).
 For shared weddings it would be better to avoid these colors and the veil instead.
 Given its importance, the bride has obligations to be respected, such as avoiding too long aftermath, which belong only to princesses and noblewomen.
 Necklines and transparencies.
 Shoulders uncovered both during the ceremony and at the reception, demanding jewels, too high heels, make-up and heavy hairstyles.